 - 7 piece essential accessory pack including a pet brush and universal multi-brush

 Which one would you choose?
 Would you pay $250 more for the Dyson brand?

 By looking at the price and those features, the key factor that can influence a customer’s decision on paying $250 more for a Dyson is their brand.
-The brand that emphasizes on a superior vacuum technology.
+The brand emphasizes superior vacuum technology than their competitors.

 “The greater the confidence they place in the brand, the more likely they are willing to pay a high price for it.” – Walfried Lassar, Banwari Mittal and Arun Sharma (1995)

-Dyson’s competitive advantage is their brand.
+Dyson’s competitive advantage is its brand.
 If Dyson doesn’t have their brand, they will lose influence over their customers’ purchasing decision.

 The power of a brand as a competitive advantage